About Ispirer Systems

 The example below shows the difference between the default conversion and the conversion using the LOGGER=log4j option.

-Source code Oracle Converted Java code by default Converted Java code + option LOGGER=log4j
+Oracle source code Converted to Java code by default Converted to Java code with the LOGGER=log4j option

 CREATE PROCEDURE LOGGER_OPTION_EXAMPLE